tadsgabrieltrindade/tadsgabrieltrindade/README.md

 - Software Developer
 - Graduation in Systems Analysis and Development from IFSP (Federal Institute of Education, Science and Technology of São Paulo)
-- Developer and Sales Support Analyst at Vivo (Telefônica Brasil)
+- Commercial Quality Analyst at Vivo (Telefônica Brasil)
 <br/>

 ## Technologies